fkirc/skip-duplicate-actions/README.md

 ## Advanced usage

-If you want to avoid self-cancellations, then can use `self_cancel=false` in combination with the `should_skip`-output.
+If you want to avoid self-cancellations, then you can use `self_cancel=false` in combination with the `should_skip`-output.
 Typically, you will use `if`-conditions and an `id` to evaluate the `should_skip`-output:

 ```yml